mir-one/academy/sources/web3-intro/lesson_12.md

 Hello!

-This is the twelfth lesson of the free Web3 tutorial.
+This lesson #12 of the Web3 tutorial.

 DAO